Thursday, November 10, 2022 11:00am, EST

 What are some of the things you're currently working on (scholarly, volunteer, and/or professional) within the field that you are proud of?

 I have the honor of being one of the 2019-2020 Verizon Wireless Hopeline Violence Against Women and Children scholarship recipients.
-Presently, I am interning at a residential facility that provides counseling services to adolescents ages 13-21.
+Presently, I am doing my practicum learning placement at a residential facility that provides counseling services to adolescents ages 13-21.
 The population that we serve has faced various levels of trauma, abandonment, and violence.
 In my current course load, I am taking a class that focuses on LGBTQ history and best practices for social workers to provide LGBTQ affirming services.
 I am sure that this course will also allow me to better provide services to an additional underserved population.

 How can the Certificate Program help in attaining your future goals?